emilythestrangee/myDFIR_SOC/Day 28 - Investigate Mythic Agent.md

 Thus, from the above **Process Create** log ,these findings suggest that the ParentProcessGuid is **{0475c00b-5adf-66f0-283b-000000000a00}** for the PowerShell session and the child ProcessGuid is **{0475c00b-5d10-66f0-393b-000000000a00}**

 ![[Pasted image 20251020022056.png]]
+We can use the child ProcessGuid to find the **Network connection detected** log as well.

 ---